scala/docs.scala-lang/_overviews/toolkit/munit-run-tests.md

 {% tabs munit-unit-test-4 class=tabs-build-tool %}
 {% tab 'Scala CLI' %}
-Using Scala CLI, to run all the tests in folder `example`:
+Using Scala CLI, the following command runs all the tests in the folder `example`:
 ```
 scala-cli test example
 # Compiling project (test, Scala 3.2.1, JVM)